 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to do manual backups, then get support from a WordPress professional, or use backup plugins.
+If you don’t want to back up your site manually, then get support services from a WordPress professional, or use a backup plugin.

-- Learn about a WordPress backup plugin that we recommend using to completely automate your file and data backups here: Back Up, Copy And Protect Your WP Website With Backup Creator Plugin For WordPress
+- Learn about a WordPress backup plugin that can automate your backup process here: Back Up, Copy And Protect Your WP Website With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory